Prosperity: Debate under economic growth

 Economic growth is often seen as essential for economic prosperity, and indeed is one of the factors that is used as a measure of prosperity.
 The Rocky Mountain Institute, among others, has put forth an alternative point of view, that prosperity does not require growth, claiming instead that many of the problems facing communities are actually a result of growth, and that sustainable development requires abandoning the idea that growth is required for prosperity.
 The debate over whether economic growth is necessary for, or at odds with, human prosperity, has been active at least since the publication of Our Common Future in 1987, and has been pointed to as reflecting two opposing worldviews.

 In 1996, the British ecological economist Tim Jackson outlined the conflicting relationship between human wellbeing and economic growth in his book Material Concerns.
 Prosperity without Growth then, first published as a report to the UK Sustainable Development Commission in 2008, comprehensively expanded on the arguments and policy recommendations.

 Internationally organised, the Degrowth movement is taking a similar position and argue that overconsumption lies at the root of long-term environmental issues and social inequalities, advocating for the down-scaling of production and consumption.
 In the 2021 Review on the Economics of Biodiversity commissioned by the UK Treasury, Partha Dasgupta argues prosperity has come at a "devastating" cost to biodiversity, and that sustainable economic growth will require abandoning GDP as a measure for economic progress.

+Other researches and institutions argue that sustained economic growth remains essential for broad-based prosperity, particularly the reduction of extreme poverty and improvements in living standards.
+Empirical analyses indicate that changes in GDP per capita account for the large majority of historical variation in global poverty rates, and that growth has been a primary driver of the decline in extreme poverty over recent decades.
+World Bank assessments similarly emphasize that sustained growth generates jobs, supports public services and infrastructure, and is central to ending extreme poverty and boosting shared prosperity, even while acknowledging that the distribution of gains depends on complementary policies.
+Historical accounts, such as those by economist Angus Deaton, document how sustained rises in income and living standards over the past two centuries have been associated with dramatic improvements in health, longevity, and material well-being for large populations, constituting a "great escape" from deprivation.